-Although the various courses describe in clear terms the expected workloads (e.g. in terms of ECTS), and the students are supported with welcome/orientation and a personal tutor, during our visit it became apparent that students did not fully comprehend the actual workload requirements of MSc level programmes.
-Students casually mentioned holding a job/career (not clear if part or full time), alongside their studies.
+Although the various courses describe in clear terms the expected workloads (e.g. in terms of ECTS), and the students are supported with welcome/orientation and a personal tutor, there was a feeling that they did not fully comprehend the actual workload requirements of MSc level programmes.
+For example, students casually mentioned holding a job/career (not clear if part or full time), alongside being registered for full time studies.
 The various programmes are offered on full-time basis only, but allow the duration of studies to be extended by up to 50%.
 The staff argued that the procedure for extending the studies (and fee payment implications for) are communicated clearly to the students, but the students were ambivalent.